MATPRA Conference in Talbot County, Maryland

 To read about my post-MATPRA exploring Queen Anne’s County, Maryland, click here.

-A special thanks to the MATPRA conference committee, Talbot County Maryland CVB, and all of the above mentioned sponsors for hosting myself and other journalists in your beautiful part of the country.
+Special thanks to the MATPRA conference committee, Talbot County Maryland CVB, and all of the above-mentioned sponsors for hosting myself and other journalists in your beautiful part of the country.